 Cannabinoids interact with specific receptors found in our bodies, known as cannabinoid receptors.
-They spread throughout most of our bodies.
-The effects they deliver depending on their type, location, and which cannabinoid they interact with at the time.
 There are two kinds of CBD receptors: CB1 and CB2 receptors.
+And the effects they deliver depend on their type, location, and the cannabinoid they meet.

 CBD, short for Cannabidiol, is a chemical that occurs naturally in cannabis.
-Mankind used cannabis for its medicinal properties for thousands of years.
-Currently, researchers link many of those properties to potentially being the work of CBD.
-Various studies on the compound’s therapeutic properties show that it is one of few compounds that non-addictive and safe to use.
+Mankind has used cannabis for its medicinal properties for thousands of years.
+Today, emerging CBD studies are demonstrating those therapeutic properties.
+Plus, they show that CBD is non-addictive and safe to use.

-Both tetrahydrocannabinol and Cannabidiol provide substantial, potentially therapeutic, properties.
-Yet, the one thing that differentiates them is the fact that CBD does not cause people to get high.
-That’s because CBD interacts with receptors in the brain and body differently.
-Data from a few studies even suggest that Cannabidiol is capable of lessening or neutralizing THC’s psychotropic effects.
-However, that depends on how much of both compounds one consumes.
+Both tetrahydrocannabinol and Cannabidiol seem to offer therapeutic properties.
+But they have one key difference.
+CBD won’t get you high.
+That’s because CBD interacts with receptors in the brain and body differently from THC.
+Data even suggest that Cannabidiol may lessen or neutralize THC’s psychotropic effects.
+(Of course that depends on how much of both compounds you consume.)

 What Does Cannabidiol Do?

 CBD’s non-psychoactive properties make it a great option for potential therapeutic use.
-Apart from treating certain rare types of epilepsy, many people report that the compound is effective for their depression, stress, anxiety, and a variety of physical ailments.
+Already, it forms the base of a drug that treats certain rare types of epilepsy.
+And many people say it helps their depression, stress and anxiety.
 Cannabidiol may also play a vital role in helping relieve pain.
-By influencing the vanilloid receptor one and capsaicin receptors, it effectively blocks pain signals from traveling.
-Thus, providing relief from discomfort, aches, and swelling.
+Because it influences your vanilloid and capsaicin receptors.
+So it effectively blocks pain signals from traveling to your brain.
+And offers relief from discomfort, aches, and swelling.

-THC is one of several compounds present in the resin produced by the glands of the cannabis plant.
-Thus, they are found in abundance around the plant’s reproductive organs.
-THC is the chemical that’s responsible for getting you ‘high’ when consuming cannabis high on THC content.
+THC is one of several compounds present in the cannabis resin glands.
+So its easy to find around the plant’s reproductive organs.
+Remember: THC is the chemical that’s responsible for getting you ‘high’ with large doses.

 Where Is CBD Extracted From?

-As we’ve already said, CBD can come from both hemp and marijuana, with the main difference between the two is the amount of THC each plant contains.
+As we’ve already said, CBD can come from both hemp and marijuana.
+But what’s the real difference between the two cannabis varieties?
+Well, it’s the amount of THC each plant contains.
 The hemp plant contains less THC and more CBD, while marijuana contains less CBD and much more THC.

 What’s CBD Oil?

-Cannabidiol oil is any cannabis tincture, extract, or concentrate with high concentrations of CBD.
-Most of these oils generally come from industrial hemp.
-As a derivative of the cannabis plant, CBD oil quickly became the most debated and discussed medicinal therapeutic product of recent years.
+Cannabidiol oil is any cannabis tincture, extract, or concentrate with high CBD concentrations.
+Most of these oils come from industrial hemp.

-Despite CBD oil quickly becoming a health and wellness sensation in recent years, there are still some concerns over the compound’s rapid growth.
+While CBD oil is becoming popular in the health and wellness sector, there are still concerns over the industry’s rapid growth.
 Limited federal protocols, hazards of potentially-ineffective or mass-produced, poorly-made products.
-These things have consumers wondering what the compound’s therapeutic effects are and which types are legal, if any.
+These things have consumers wondering whether their product is safe or even legal.

 CBD Oil with THC: Do All CBD Oil Products Contain THC?

-People use CBD because they want to enjoy the medicinal benefits that the cannabis plant has to offer, minus the effects of THC.
+People use CBD because they want to enjoy cannabis benefits without the effects of THC.
 For such consumers, one question always arises – Does Cannabidiol oil contain THC?

 The answer to this is yes!
-It is possible to take cannabidiol oil with trace amounts of tetrahydrocannabinol – the amounts are generally so little they fail to yield effects.
+But if you take CBD oil with trace amounts of THC, you shouldn’t feel psychotropic effects.

 How the manufacture produces the CBD will ultimately dictate if it has any THC in it or not.
 Manufacturers can make full-spectrum CBD which includes all cannabinoids, including THC.
 There is also broad-spectrum CBD which has all the compounds from the cannabis plant except for THC.
 Finally, there are CBD isolates, which are CBD and only CBD with all other compounds removed.